GomerSimpson0/Messenger/README.md

 Messenger
 =========

-This is messenger which you can use on your local machine
+Hello!
+This is a messenger which you can use on your local machine

-Start Server.py using command in Windows:
+Start Server.py in Windows:

     python Server.py

-Or use command in Linux:
+Start Server.py in Linux:

     python3 Server.py

-After that, start at list 2 Client.py using command in Windows:
+After that, run at list 2 Client.py using command in Windows:

     python Client.py

-Or use command in Linux:
+Run command to launch in Linux:

     python3 Client.py